ontoportal/documentation/docs/_ontologies/managing_ontologies.md

 ## Deleting an ontology

+_verify_

+You can delete an ontology on the Admin page (as the admin user).
+Click on the row (or rows) of the ontology you want to delete, select the Group Action "Delete ontology", and press the Execute button.

-Deleting can be done using a console after logging into the Appliance as the ontoportal user.
+Deleting also can be done using a console after logging into the Appliance as the ontoportal user.

 # from the bash shell:
 ```